junxit/us-congress-code/title-16/chapter-1/sec-460l-6d.md

 ### Amendments

 2014—Pub.
 L. 113–287, § 4(c), amended section generally.
 Prior to amendment, section related to commercial filming with respect to lands under the jurisdiction of the Secretaries of the Interior and Agriculture.

+### Repeals

+Section repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272, insofar as applicable to the National Park System.
+See section 100905 of Title 54, National Park Service and Related Programs.